protocoldaemon-sec/Kali-mcp-server/README.md

 #### Configuration for [5ire](https://github.com/nanbingxyz/5ire) Desktop Application:
 - Simply add an MCP with the command `python3 /absolute/path/to/mcp_server.py http://LINUX_IP:5000` and it will automatically generate the needed configuration files.

+## ⚠️ Disclaimer:
+This project is intended solely for educational and ethical testing purposes.
+Any misuse of the information or tools provided — including unauthorized access, exploitation, or malicious activity — is strictly prohibited.
+The author assumes no responsibility for misuse.